MORYKINGS/Project1/README.md

 - [Requirements](#requirements)
 - [License](#license)

+## How to run
+Running and training the LSTM notebook
 ## Introduction

 Bitcoin, the first and most well-known cryptocurrency, has a volatile price history.
 This notebook explores forecasting Bitcoin prices using two different approaches: LSTM neural networks and ARIMA models.
 The goal is to compare the performance of these models and determine their accuracy in predicting future prices.